t-d-k/LibreCrypt/docs/getting_started.md

 ### Installation/Portable mode
 </A>

-Before DoxBox can be used, it must first either be installed or uncompressed from the releaes archive.
+Before DoxBox can be used, it must first either be installed or unzipped from the portable zipfile.

-Please see the section on [Installation and Upgrading](installation_and_upgrading.htm) for instructions on how to do this.
+Please see the section on [Installation and Upgrading](installation_and_upgrading.md) for instructions on how to do this.

 * * *
 <A NAME="level_3_heading_2">